home | what's new | other sitescontact | about

 E. She hasn’t “made her inner music pure.”
 She hasn’t learned, doesn’t yet realize, that there can be no higher-order romantic love, in terms of meeting-of-the-minds, until she discovers her true self.
 How different was the philosophy of Iris who insisted, “not for one day, one minute, will I compromise the music of my own Inner Person.”

-K. Dear, this is all so interesting.
+K. This is all so interesting.
 Let me paint the picture again: The love story of Kamala and Picard offers a beautiful lesson with a grand ironic twist.
 As a metamorph, Kamala must bond with a man and become what he wants her to be; genetically, she must do this, "just as Vulcans must be logical,” she says, “just as Klingons are to be violent."
 But what if, what if, the man she bonds with is enlightened?
 What if he desires for her to possess Sacred Individuality?
 What if his fervent wish, for her, is that she should esteem and love - herself!
 Kamala psychologically bonds with Picard and receives this most sacred of gifts from him.
 She dutifully becomes exactly what he wants her to be - a fully autonomous, fully independent, Sacred Individual.

 E. What an incredibly beautiful story-line!